zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 ```

 > warning
-> Rails 5 is in beta and will likely change.
+> Rails 5 release candidate means there may still be known bugs but the API is stable and will not change.
 This article will not be stable until Rails 5 is released.

 Ruby on Rails is a popular web framework written in [Ruby](http://www.ruby-lang.org/).
 This guide covers using Rails 5 on Heroku.
 For information about running previous versions of Rails on Heroku, see [Getting Started with Rails 4.x on Heroku](getting-started-with-rails4) or [Getting Started with Rails 3.x on Heroku](getting-started-with-rails3).